Olivia Savoie: Work

 In 2016, Savoie co-founded Raconteur Life Story Writing with her husband Joshua Savoie and has written dozens of life story books for people in the United States and abroad.

 Most of Savoie's life story book subjects are in their 70s, 80s, or 90s.
 According to The Acadiana Advocate, Raconteur is "a life story writing business where clients become like family and everyone’s story is worth telling.”

 Savoie has been featured in more than 30 newspaper and magazine articles, radio shows, and TV programs, including The Kelly Clarkson Show, and CBS Mornings.
-Her personal writings, often about her grandparents or bonds with her subjects, have been published by regional and national publications, including Today.com.
+Her personal writings, often about her grandparents or bonds with her subjects, have been published by regional and national publications, including Today.com and Business Insider.